ARMmbed/BLEIntros/Docs/Introduction/DevIntro.md

 </a>

 <span style="background-color:#E6E6E6; border:1px solid #000;display:block; height:100%; padding:10px">
-**Tip:** If you don’t know how to register your board, or how to work with the mbed compiler, please see the [extended URI Beacon tutorial](../mbed_Classic/URIBeacon.md).
+**Tip:** If you don’t know how to register your board, or how to work with the mbed compiler, please see the [extended UriBeacon tutorial](../mbed_Classic/URIBeacon.md).
 </span>

 To see the heart rate information on your phone, download PanoBike for [iOS](https://itunes.apple.com/gb/app/panobike/id567403997?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.topeak.panobike&hl=en).
 Then: